-This course defines financial accounting objectives and their relationship to business.
-Students learn about the fundamental principles of accounting and the accounting cycle as it applies to corporations.
-Prerequisite APA 2121.
-Lecture Hours: 40.
-Lab Hours: 0.
-Other Hours: 0.
+4 Quarter Credits This course defines financial accounting objectives and their relationship to business.
+Students are introduced to the fundamental principles of accounting and the accounting cycle as it applies to corporations.
+Prerequisite APA 2121 Lecture Hours: 40 Lab Hours: 00